-(Revised 2012 Synod)
+(2024 Synod)

 Membership: At Large: Six (6) members.

 Presbytery Representatives: Chairman of the Committee on Church Extension.

 Ex-officio: Representative from ARP Women's Ministries.

-Advisory: Executive Director of Outreach North America, other Directors employed by the board, Treasurer of Synod's Funds, Moderator of Synod, Moderator- Elect of Synod, Executive Director of Central Services.
-Terms of Service: Stated Meetings: At Large: Six (6) years.Presbytery Representatives, Ex-officio, and Advisory: As determined by the office to which elected or appointed.Semi-Annual.
+Advisory: Executive Director of Outreach North America, other Directors employed by the board, Treasurer of Synod's Funds, Moderator of Synod, Moderator-Elect of Synod, Executive Director of Central Services.

+Presbytery Representatives, Ex-officio, and Advisory: As determined by the office to which elected or appointed.

+Stated Meetings: Semi-Annual.

 Organization: Officers: Chairman, Vice Chairman, Secretary, Treasurer.

+Committees: Executive Committee

+Committee on Evangelism and Multi-Ethnic Ministries

+Committee on Finance

+Committee on New Church Development and US &

+Canada Expansion Committee on Church Vitality

+Administrative Officer: Executive Director of Outreach North America

-Committees: Executive Committee Committee on Evangelism and Multi-Ethnic Ministries Committee on Finance Committee on New Church Development and US & Canada Expansion Committee on Church Vitality Authority: Outreach North America is the agency of Synod charged with the responsibility for denominational strategies for evangelism, multi-ethnic ministries, church vitality, new church development, and ARP expansion in the US and Canada.
+Outreach North America is the agency of Synod charged with the responsibility for denominational strategies for evangelism, multi-ethnic ministries, church vitality, new church development, and ARP expansion in the US and Canada.
 Outreach North America is governed by the Board of Outreach North America.

-In the exercise of its authority, the Board shall comply with The Standards of the Associate Reformed Presbyterian Church , and its policies and programs shall be consistent with the purpose of the General Synod.
-Duties: To work with our presbyteries and other agencies to develop and implement strategies for evangelism, including strategies to help our presbyteries and churches reach the increasingly ethnically diverse population in the United States and Canada.
-To work with our presbyteries and other agencies to develop and implement strategies to enhance church vitality.
-To work with our presbyteries and other agencies to develop and implement strategies for new church development and for ARP expansion in the United States and Canada.
-Through the Evangelism and Multi-Ethnic Ministries committee of the board, to serve as liaison to the American Bible Society by assisting the American Bible Society in the annual offering for the American Bible Society as approved by the General Synod, reviewing the annual report of the American Bible Society and reporting items of special interest to the General Synod.
-To prepare and recommend to Synod each year a budget with which to do the work of this Board.
-To appoint such administrators as are necessary for the work of the Board.
+In the exercise of its authority, the Board shall comply with The Standards of the Associate Reformed Presbyterian Church, and its policies and programs shall be consistent with the purpose of the General Synod.

+- 1. To work with our presbyteries and other agencies to develop and implement strategies for evangelism, including strategies to help our presbyteries and churches reach the increasingly ethnically diverse population in the United States and Canada. - 2 To work with our presbyteries and other agencies to develop and implement strategies to enhance church vitality. - 3.
+To work with our presbyteries and other agencies to develop and implement strategies for new church development and for ARP expansion in the United States and Canada. - To communicate the importance of financial support for these purposes and to oversee the use of financial resources received from all sources for these purposes. - 5.
+To prepare and recommend to Synod each year a budget with which to do the work of this Board. - 6.
+To appoint such administrators as are necessary for the work of the Board. - 7.
+To make an annual report to the General Synod.